 Shelf Life: 5-10+ years

 The oxygen absorbers are little packets of iron that grab onto oxygen molecules.
-When you up an OA in a sealed, air-tight container, it creates an oxygen-free storage environment.
+When you put an OA in a sealed, air-tight container, it creates an oxygen-free storage environment.
 The food will last longer because oxidization can’t occur.
 Mold, bacteria, and pests also won’t be able to survive without oxygen, so the cornmeal stays safe to eat.

 Read more about how to pack food in Mylar bags and how to use oxygen absorbers here.